iip-ecosphere/platform/platform/documentation/INSTALL.md

     tar xzvf install.tar.gz

 All installation steps are described in the [README](../tools/Install/README.md) of the installation package, which is also contained in the respective archive files.
+The required software installation is detailed in [PREREQUISITES](PREREQUISITES.md).

 ## Pre-packaged Docker containers